rooomaisa/EndAssignmentFEDNatureNomad/README.md

 npm run build: Builds the application for production deployment. npm run preview: Previews the production build locally. npm run lint: Checks the codebase for linting issues.

+###  Backend information:
+This application uses the NOVI educational backend for user authentication.
+The backend serves as a basic storage system for user data, including email, username, and passwords.
+It handles account creation, login, and authentication functionality for the app.
+No additional backend setup is required as the NOVI educational backend is pre-configured for educational purposes."This backend is intended for educational purposes and is not recommended for production use."